-Longwood forest was also much prettier than was advertised by the hikers heading north, who called it a muddy wreckage.
+Longwood forest was also much prettier than was advertised by the hikers heading north (I believe one of them referred to it as a “muddy wreckage”).
 Of course, those lil' baby northbounders had yet to encounter the slip-n'-slide down Pirongia, so I suppose we'll have to forgive them.
-I won't say it wasn't muddy at all, but really, most of the forest was quite charming.
+I won’t say it was bone dry, but really, most of the forest was quite charming.

-Deep in Longwood, we even stumbled upon some amazing trail magic from another hiker, Blair, who had hiked a cooler full of goodies up to an old hut.
+Deep in Longwood, we even stumbled upon some amazing trail magic from another hiker, Blair, who had carried a full cooler of goodies up to an old hut.
 We caught him refilling the cooler, so naturally, we sat down to share a cold beer and swap trail stories, as hikers are wont to do.
-Blair was preparing for the PCT, so we reminisced about good times while offering up advice and asking about his plans for the trip.
+Blair was preparing for the PCT, so we reminisced about good times while offering up some advice (mostly concerning town food and which buffets to avoid most strenuously).

-But perhaps the most beautiful and most surreal moment of our final days on the trail was the last sunrise of the trip.
-Ready to reach the end, we woke up at 2:30am to catch low tide on the 15 miles of beach to Invercargill.
-For hours we walked along the wide, flat sand in near-complete darkness.
-Then, just as the first flush of magenta appeared on the horizon, we saw a string of strange creatures coming toward us along the shoreline.
-We started to hear the pounding of hooves and before we knew it, three horse-drawn chariots flew past us, racing down the beach.
+The most beautiful and most surreal moment of our final days on the trail occurred during the last sunrise of the trip.
+Ready to reach the end, we woke up at 2:30am to catch low tide on the 15 mile long Oreti Beach Track from Riverton to Invercargill.
+For hours, we walked along the wide, flat sand in near-complete darkness.
+Then, just as the first flush of magenta appeared on the horizon, a string of strange creatures appeared along the shoreline.
+We squinted, but couldn’t figure out what it was that was advancing so quickly toward us.
+Slowly, we began to hear the pounding of hooves and before we really knew what was happening, three horse-drawn chariots flew past us, racing down the beach.

 For better or for worse, the rest of that final day was about as lackluster as they come.
-We shared suburban sidewalks with a hoard of school children, then passed through a torrid estuary, followed by the scenic Invercargill wastewater treatment plant.
-Naturally, it was raining as we turned onto Highway 1.
-In their abundant wisdom, the Te Araroa Trust decided that instead of ending the trail at the ocean, hikers needed to experience the infinite joys of New Zealand's largest shipping route before ending the epic journey with a roadwalk into the weird little town of Bluff.
+We shared suburban sidewalks with a hoard of school children and then passed through a torrid estuary, followed by the scenic Invercargill wastewater treatment plant.
+It was raining as we turned onto Highway 1. their abundant wisdom, the Te Araroa Trust decided that instead of ending the trail at the ocean, hikers needed to experience the infinite joys of New Zealand's largest shipping route.
+After the highway, the epic journey ended with a very wet road walk into the weird little town of Bluff.

 No, we preferred to think back on the highlights of our trip: the moonscapes of Tongariro National Park and our spectacular summit day on Taranaki, the first views of the Southern Alps from the gorgeous Richmond Ranges and watching wild horses run in Nelson Lakes.
 In 95 days, we mountain biked through Rotorua, canoed the Whanganui River, and climbed up a waterfall (or several) on our way to Arthur's Pass.
 We also met some ridiculously amazing people who helped us along the way.